Timothy C. Hain, MD • Page last modified: February 19, 2022

 There are a large number of rare but well described inherited cerebellar disorders.
 These generally go under the names of Freidreich's ataxia, spinocerebellar atrophy, and olivo-ponto cerebellar atrophy.
 See this link for more information.

 Recurrent bleeding on the surface of the brain may cause "superficial siderosis", which is typified by bilateral sensorineural deafness and cerebellar ataxia with dysarthria and nystagmus (Fishman, 1993).
-Superficial siderosis can rarely occur as a complication of brachial plexus avulsion (Fearnley et al, 1995).
 Superficial siderosis can also cause bilateral vestibular loss (Watanabe, 1997), which can cause ataxia resembling that of a cerebellar disorder.
 Superficial siderosis is diagnosed through MRI.

 This is a rare disorder related to Guillain Barre, characterized by a combination of ataxia, weakness or paralysis of the eye movements, and peripheral neuropathy.
 Most patients present with diplopia and eventually develop complete paralysis of their eyes.
 Antibodies to the ganglioside GQ1b are associated with Miller Fisher syndrome.
 This condition should be considered when there is a combination of diplopia, ataxia, and loss of deep tendon reflexes.
 The ataxia is probably due to loss of sensory input to the cerebellum.
 Mean time of recovery is at 10 weeks.